Uganda safaris are safe to undertake despite the kidnap incident that happened recently

 Queen Elizabeth National Park is located in south western Uganda extending from lake George in the north east to lake Edward in south western Uganda connected by the Kazinga channel.

 A lot of wild game will excite the tourist but the tree climbing lions reluctantly enjoying the calmness of the tree branches at Ishasha will captivate lifetime memories.
-All these animals within one area attests that the park is that haven for your wildlife safari in Uganda.
+All these animals within one area attests that the park is that haven for your Uganda safaris.

 Birds in the diverse eco system are approximately about 600 species, a phenomenal number for such a small area actually the park has the biggest number of bird species.
 The confluence of the savanna and forest linking to the expansive forest of the Democratic Republic of Congo which allows the tourist to have a glance at both the East and Central African bird species offer unrivaled Uganda birding safaris in just one destination.
 There numerous water birds too with key species including the African skimmer, African Broadbill, Martial Eagle, Black-rumped Butonquail, Chapin’s fly catcher, Verreaux’s Eagle owl, Black Bee-eater, White tailed lark and White Winged Warbler.